Tuesday, May 13, 2014

 The story begins by introducing us to Asuka, played by Maki Horikita, who is the bullied student out for revenge; I've mentioned the cute Ms. Horikita multiple times now, but I think I'm down to only one horror movie of hers left to cover.
 Something funny worth noting is that the dub is hilarious when it comes to pronouncing "Asuka" as the English voice actors each say it differently and none correctly.
 There is bullshit about Asuka having a friend that hung herself, named Pam, but I'll tell you now that it is painfully obvious Asuka and Pam are one and the same.
 Because of all the bullying, Asuka, nicknamed (s)Pam, tried to kill herself by hanging but it simply put her in a coma when a school staff member found her.
 Her spirit then conveniently teams up with Mimiko without a real explanation of how this is possible.
 Working through Asuka's computer, the two send messages to the classmates which are the cursed calls.
 When someone dies, their photo becomes warped in the class portrait Asuka has.

 The main character, Emiri, played by the beautiful Meisa Kuroki, and her classmates go on a trip to Korea where Emiri has a deaf boyfriend-ish-guy, named Jin-wo, waiting to meet up with her.
 I'm not going to lie, I really liked Emiri and Jin-wo's relationship; they're so cute signing back and forth.
 I wish this would have been its own movie so it could have more time spent on it!
 Anyway, I don't know what was the point of this trip, but they gave everyone cell phones to stay in contact which works as a wonderful contrivance.
 It's not long before the first person gets a cursed call which is accompanied by a photo of the girl hanging similarly to Asuka.
 Again, this is yet another contrivance so the characters will make an association between the curse and Asuka that wouldn't have worked any other way.
-Eventually a bunch of kids are killed as the characters figure out the rules of the curse along with Jin-wo explaining to them that he's the only that's heard of the curse before.
+Eventually a bunch of kids are killed as the characters figure out the rules of the curse along with Jin-wo explaining to them that he's the only one that's heard of the curse before.
 He claims to know a violinist that let his girlfriend die when he could have intervened; this will be mildly important later.
 The deaths in this movie are a mixed bag of some looking cool and some looking terribly bad.

 With the classmates beginning to turn on each other, as they don't want someone to forward the curse to them, Emiri tries to contact Asuka, believing she awoke from her coma.
 Asuka of course explains that she is behind the deaths and expresses there will be more as she wants revenge on all of them.
 Jin-wo shows Emiri information about Mimiko in an attempt to understand what's going on.
 This is dumb, because if it is so readily known that Mimiko is behind the curse, and this has been going on for years, why is everyone in this movie so oblivious to this fact?!
 Plus, I love that Mimiko's death is online and magically the nanny-cam can show different angles!
 Later, after more banter with Asuka and Emiri, we learn that it was actually Emiri that was bullied first and Asuka took her place in order to protect her; the two were best friends at one point as well, but Emiri regretfully accepted Asuka's position as the bullied one.
 This is fucking hilarious...the two hottest chicks are supposed to be the two most bullied?!
 Is the OMC universe connected to the "Eye of the Beholder" episode of "The Twilight Zone" or something?
 Emiri has one more conversation with Asuka where she somehow reaches the comatose version and awakens her.
 Apparently Mimiko was partially influencing Asuka's thoughts, but this is not explained at all.
 I should probably throw out there that during all of the main events more students are being killed, but they're insignificant fodder and their overacting sucks.